• MONIT Widget

 • Disk

 Displays a list of all mounted disks.
-The first disk is the disk from which the system booted.
-This is also the disk the Disk gauge reports space usage for.
+The first disk is the boot disk (e.g., "Macintosh HD") and determines the usage percentage shown in the Disk gauge above.

-Disk activity is displayed as a red and a blue triangle indicating the amount of bytes written and read from the disk per second.
+Disk activity appears as red and blue triangle, indicating the amount of bytes written and read from the disk per second.

 • Disk